Class of 2015

 Natalie Heath received her MA in Theatre from the University of Glasgow in 2013.
 She kept a blog about living in Scotland, which can be read here.
 In April 2014, she started work as the living history performer/interpreter for the Smith Family Farm at the Atlanta History Center.

-Tripp Spradley will begin coursework for a Master in Divinity at Redeemer Seminary in Dallas, TX (2012).
+Julius Tripp Spradley will begin coursework for a Master in Divinity at Redeemer Seminary in Dallas, TX (2012).
+In 2015, Julius became the Youth Ministry Director at New St. Peter’s Presbyterian Church in Dallas, TX.

 Zach Sprouse took a full-time position as a paralegal for the law firm of Savage, Turner, Pinckney & Madison in Savannah, GA, after graduation.
 Currently, he works as an associate for The Ledlie Group in Atlanta, GA, with another PC English alumnus, Philip Hauserman ’04.
 Zach advises clients of the corporate communications consultancy on crisis communications, crisis planning and response strategies, marketing support, brand research, and media relations.

 Amanda Sutker served two years after graduation in the Peace Corps teaching English in Ethiopia; Amanda kept a blog about her experiences, which you can read here.
-Part of her Peace Corps work include a literacy program with Hollins University MFA students (including Caroline Todd Whitney ’10); you can read more about it in the HollinsNews.
+Part of her Peace Corps work included a literacy program with Hollins University MFA students (including Caroline Todd Whitney ’10); you can read more about it in the HollinsNews.
+In 2014, she accepted a yearlong fellowship at Trinity Forum Academy in Royal Oak, MD (she wrote several reflections on the TFA blog, which you can read here, here, and here).
+In March 2015, Amanda accepted a writer-editor position for the Legislative and Public Affairs Office with the Animal and Plant Health Inspection Service of the U.S. Department of Agriculture in Washington, D.C.

 Class of 2011